The Washington Post headline was chilling: “CDC gets list of forbidden words: Fetus, transgender, diversity

 - Evidence-based, and

 The health care community also responded quickly, concerned about the immediate and long term effects.
-Within days, the American Medical Association, the American Association for the Advancement of Science, the Center for Plain Language, the Center for Infectious Disease Research and Policy, the HIV Medicine Association, the Pediatric Infectious Disease Society, the Infectious Diseases Society of America, the Journal of the American Medical Association (JAMA), and the New England Journal of Medicine (NEJM) all condemned the idea to varying degrees in published statements.
+Within days, the American Medical Association, the American Association for the Advancement of Science, the Center for Plain Language, the Center for Infectious Disease Research and Policy, the HIV Medicine Association, the Pediatric Infectious Disease Society, the Journal of the American Medical Association (JAMA), and the New England Journal of Medicine (NEJM) all condemned the idea to varying degrees in published statements.

 The main problem with the removal of certain words from the CDC’s report—and this applies to the banning of any word, really—is that censorship limits healthcare policy from being comprehensive, medically precise, and unbiased.